Xcel Diamond and Sapphire Teams

 At the beginning of the competitive season, the Xcel Platinum & Diamond team attends a practice meet at Spokane Gymnastics where they receive their scores with basic information on deductions from the judges.
 Besides an opportunity to get their jitters out in a supportive and encouraging environment, the purpose of this meet is for the gymnasts and their families to receive feedback and get clarity from the same officials who will judge future meets throughout the northwest.

-The Diamond Team competes at meets in Washington, Idaho and Oregon and if they receive a qualifying score in the regular season have the option to compete at the State Championship meet and the Regional Championship meet.
+The Diamond and Sapphire Teams competes at meets in Washington, Idaho and Oregon and if they receive a qualifying score in the regular season have the option to compete at the State Championship meet and the Regional Championship meet.
 The season concludes with a team banquet and sleepover after the final competition, typically late Spring.